 Managing any autoimmune condition, let alone ankylosing spondylitis, can be a challenge.
 You may need to rely on a combination of pain management and treatment techniques to reduce your pain and improve mobility in your spine.
-However, these treatments aren’t solely administered by doctors or specialists like those at Posture Works in San Francisco, CA, and Denver, CO.
+However, these treatments aren’t solely administered by doctors or specialists like those at Posture Works in San Francisco, CA, and Lakewood, CO.
 There is some additional work you’ll need to do at home to manage your condition, including paying attention to your diet.

 A healthy diet may be instrumental in managing ankylosing spondylitis and preventing flareups.
 Unfortunately, the inverse is also true – a poor diet may lead to worsened symptoms and additional pain.
 By avoiding certain trigger foods, you may be able to help keep your condition in check.